PowerShell/Community-Blog/Posts/2021/07/How Can I Be Notified Any Time a Service Goes Down.md

 A: The short quick answer to utilizing WMI and PowerShell 7.

-You use Powershell to create temporary event monitoring using WMI.
+You use PowerShell to create temporary event monitoring using WMI.
 Then WMI monitors any service changes and generates an alert once it detects a change.

 ## Basic Requirement